 Email marketing doesn’t work in China

-Moreover, Chinese people don’t like and don’t have the habits to use emails for affairs, not like in Western countries.
+Moreover, Chinese people don’t like and don’t have the habit to use emails for affairs, not like in Western countries.

 New Form of Digital Marketing